netapp-barbe/PowerShell/docs/windows/PowerShell1.6.md

-# To install NetApp SolidFire Powershell on Windows:
+# To install NetApp SolidFire PowerShell on Windows:

 ![solidfire-powershell-logo](../../Install/product.png)   ![windows-logo](windows10-logo-small.png)

 This page has instructions for installing the SolidFire PowerShell Core tools module on a Windows client.

-**Note**: Only Powershell Core is supported in Powershell Tools v1.6.
+**Note**: Only PowerShell Core is supported in PowerShell Tools v1.6.

-## Powershell Core
+## PowerShell Core

 ##### Prerequisites